Doe v. Ladapo

 Learn about the Florida families, who are proceeding anonymously in this lawsuit for the protection of their children’s privacy.

 GLAD has filed this case along with Southern Legal Counsel, Inc., the Human Rights Campaign, and the National Center for Lesbian Rights.

+On April 24, the families sought an emergency ruling to resume medical care for their trans children.
 On May 17, our team asked a federal court to issue a temporary restraining order immediately blocking enforcement of SB 254, which Governor DeSantis signed into law.
 SB 254 solidifies the policies into law.

 On June 6, a federal court issued a preliminary injunction halting enforcement of Florida’s ban on healthcare for transgender minors and saying the ban is unconstitutional.